bigeasy/stencil/diary.markdown

-For the browser, I do want a minimalist implementation, one that uses XHR for JSON and XML, using it directly because it is there, then I'm using RequireJS AMD, which is odd, becuase Stencil 3.37k and no RequireJS AMD is 6.18k.
+For the browser, I do want a minimalist implementation, one that uses XHR for JSON and XML, using it directly because it is there, then I'm using RequireJS AMD, which is odd, because Stencil 3.37k and no RequireJS AMD is 6.18k.
 It makes me want to consider a lighter alternative, but there probably are none, it is a another rabbit hole and I'm tired of rabbit holes, I want to be building web applications, not forever building web scaffolding.